 - Coronary heart disease may lead to heart failure, angina or myocardial infarction.

-- Diabetes - complications that can contribute to disability in a variety of ways, eg the contribution of diabetic neuropathy to poor mobility may be underestimated.
+- Diabetes - complications which can contribute to disability in a variety of ways (eg, the contribution of diabetic neuropathy to poor mobility) may be underestimated.

 - Alzheimer's disease is the most common neurodegenerative disease.
 By the age of 85 years, 30% of the population has Alzheimer's disease.